 Professional or technical services

-Consulting fees for professional and technical services are eligible expenditures only if the budget justification demonstrates that expert advice is needed.
+Consulting fees for professional and technical services are eligible expenditures if the budget justification demonstrates expert advice is needed.

-If a grant is awarded and you have planned to contract consultants for amounts in excess of $25,000, two independent cost estimates will be required by your host institution/organization.
+If a grant is awarded and you have planned to contract consultants for amounts that exceed $25,000, two independent cost estimates will be required by your host institution/organization.

 Non-disposable equipment—computer hardware

 Purchase or rental of computers and associated hardware is allowable only if these are not provided by the administering institution to their research personnel or by the employer.

 Other non-disposable equipment

 Purchase or rental of equipment (e.g., audio or video equipment) is allowable only if these are not provided by the administering institution to their research personnel or by the employer.

 Specify other research and/or related expenses not already included.